-Sedation Dentistry – San Marcos, TX
+Sedation Dentist – San Marcos, TX

 Have a Relaxing Dental Visit

 Do you find yourself tensing up at just the thought of stepping foot in a dental office?
 Millions of people have the same problem, and it sometimes causes them to skip appointments to the detriment of their oral health.
-Don’t let your dental anxiety control you; instead, get in touch with our team at San Marcos Gentle Dental to ask about the options we offer for sedation dentistry and how they might help you have a more positive experience during your next dental visit.
+Don’t let your dental anxiety control you; instead, get in touch with our team at San Marcos Gentle Dental to ask about the options we offer for sedation dentistry in San Marcos and how they might help you have a more positive experience during your next dental visit.

 Why Choose San Marcos Gentle Dental for Sedation Dentistry?

-• Multiple Options for Relaxing Sedation
+- Multiple Options for Relaxing Sedation

-• Patient-Focused, Relationship-Based Care
+- Patient-Focused, Relationship-Based Care

-• Comfortable, Privately-Owned Practice
+- Comfortable, Privately-Owned Practice

 Oral Conscious Sedation

-If you decide to have oral conscious sedation performed, you’ll be given some medication before your appointment.
+If you decide to have oral conscious sedation dentistry performed, you’ll be given some medication before your appointment.
 Oftentimes we’ll instruct you to take it about an hour or so ahead of time since it can take a while for the effects to kick in.
 Once they do, though, you’ll feel very calm and relaxed.
 Time will seem to fly by, and you may have trouble remembering what happened while you were in the chair; however, you will remain conscious and capable of following our directions.

 Nitrous Oxide Sedation